Create your own modules in NodeJS

 console.log(getMarkdownMetaData(filePath));

-Now, when you run the test program (node samples\markdown-helper-tests.js), you should see an object in the console log that includes properties for the metadata (front-matter) in the markdown file.
-You might be wondering about the the published property, we'll revisit that when we get to the final project.
+Now, when you run the test program (node samples\markdown-helper-tests.js), you should see an object in the console log that includes properties for the metadata in the markdown file.
+Note that if the .md file does not contain one of the metadata properties that we're interested in, we provide a default value (such as 'No Title').